The first of three parts of the Cannabis & Alchemy podcast episode I recorded with Conor of CANNAMANtv is now up on YouTube.

 By then I’m hoping to have put together a piece that gives a bit more context for folks who are new or fairly new to the world out of which sinsemilla first emerged – some background on Nāths, alchemy, Sufism, and so on….

-For now, there is already plenty in the way of links to authoritative knowledge on the previous posts about the Ānandakanda and Matsyendranāth.
+For now, there is already plenty in the way of links to authoritative knowledge in the previous posts about the Ānandakanda and Matsyendranāth.

 One point worth noting here is that ganja – the product and the crop – is very closely associated with the East Indies, and more specifically with East India and the tropical regions around or close to the Bay of Bengal such as Sumatra.